 Client used the wrong card and wants to repay

-If they’re still with the same bank, the funds will reach them.
-If not, a check will be mailed to them.
+If your client is still with the same bank, the bank should send the refunded amount to their new account.
+If not, their bank will mail a check to them.

 Refund needed before payment is received

-If a payment hasn’t yet been deposited, you can still issue a refund.
+If a payment hasn’t yet been deposited to your account, you can still issue a refund.
 You won’t be charged since the funds haven’t settled.

-Refunds for bank transfers require the payment to be in Paid status—not just Processing
+One exception: Refunds for bank transfers require the payment to have the status Paid—not Processing.

 Still have questions?
 Feel free to send us a message by clicking the Question Mark icon on any HoneyBook page.
 Our team is always happy to help!